threedworld-mit/tdw/Documentation/python/add_ons/object_manager.md

 **`self.reset()`**

 Reset the cached static data.
-Call this when resetting the scene.
+Call this when resetting the scene_data.

 #### before_send